whitneyburton/portfolios/students/1703-back/20170421-yohanan-girma-assefa-m1.markdown

 ## Self-Assessment Scores

-_It is very difficult to give myself self-assessment scores_
+_It is difficult to give myself self-assessment scores but...._

 | Section | Category | Score |
 | --- | --- | --- |